The author is a scientist with a passion to describe the natural world in easy to understand ways.

 That made an even bigger difference.
 Even my dentist was impressed.

 For the first time in my life, I really feel like my mouth is in good shape.

-This does not mean that I saying that the Sonicare is no good.
+This does not mean that I saying that Sonicare is no good.
 It helped me get my teeth in good shape. but of course, I still needed to floss.
 And personally, I think a water flosser is way better than traditional dental floss.